 “Your immune system is your defense against bacteria or foreign bodies,” she says, then goes on to explain what are called autoimmune diseases.
 “Typically, your immune system will detect this bacteria, or foreign body, and get rid of it and that’s a good thing.
 However, for reasons we don’t understand, the immune system can begin to recognize ‘self’ as foreign and it mounts an attack.”

 According to the American Autoimmune Related Disease Association, more than 50 million Americans have an autoimmune disease.
-It’s estimated that there are more than 100 different types of autoimmune diseases, which mainly impact women; for example, 90 percent of people diagnosed with lupus are women.
+It’s estimated that there are more than 100 different types of autoimmune diseases, which mainly impact women; for example, 90% of people diagnosed with lupus are women.

-In 1997, Dr. Manzi and her peers published the seminal article mentioned above on the links between lupus and increased risk of heart attack one of Manzi’s 200 published materials.
+In 1997, Dr. Manzi and her peers published the seminal article mentioned above on the links between lupus and increased risk of heart attack one of Manzi's more than 250 published materials.

 “That article changed the field in the sense that everyone started focusing on premature heart disease in these young women.
 From there, my career truly took off, especially in terms of looking at heart disease in autoimmune diseases,” she says.
 “Finally, it culminated in the American Heart Association in 2011 recognizing lupus as a high-risk population.
 That was fulfilling for me to be on a mission to spread the word that young women can die from this and we need to know that.
 The AHA gave us that recognition.”

 Dr. Manzi joined the network that became AHN in 2010.